dabeaz/llvm-py/doc/userguide.md

 ## llvm-config

-Inorder to build llvm-py, it's build script needs to know from where it can invoke the llvm helper program, `llvm-config`.
+In order to build llvm-py, it's build script needs to know from where it can invoke the llvm helper program, `llvm-config`.
 If you've installed LLVM, then this will be available in your `PATH`, and nothing further needs to be done.
 If you've built LLVM yourself, or for any reason